mixa2130/mcp_tutorial/README.md

 MCP also helps manage short-term memory.
 When a dialogue gets too long to fit in the model’s context window, the Context Manager can step in to compress or summarize the history—preserving the most important information while discarding less relevant details.

+_My attempts to find examples of MCP short-term memory have failed 😔 But MCP does officially declare support for such a mechanism._

 ### Files & Resources